mwrnd/innova2_flex_xcku15p_notes/README.md

 If you have decided to install full Vivado, select Vitis (which will include Vivado) and at least *Kintex Ultrascale+* and *Zynq Ultrascale+ MPSoC* under device support. *Zynq Ultrascale+ MPSoC* seems to pull in some files needed by Vitis.

 Refer to the [Vivado Release Notes](https://www.xilinx.com/content/dam/xilinx/support/documents/sw_manuals/xilinx2021_2/ug973-vivado-release-notes-install-license.pdf) for more info.
+You will also need to obtain a Vivado License, such as an Evaluation License.

 ![Vivado Install Options](img/Vivado_Install_Options.png)